-- □ 5 points = Between 2O percent 8O percent (inclusive) of the project's units are market rate, and all proposed market rate units are fully financeable without DHCD participation. - O points = The criteria required to obtain 5 points is not met. - b.
+- □ 5 points = Between 2O percent 8O percent (inclusive) of the project's units are market rate, and all proposed market rate units are fully financeable without DHCD participation, without LIHTC equity, and without debt supported by income from the affordable units. - □ O points = The criteria required to obtain 5 points is not met. - b.
 Providing units for a range of MFI levels (Maximum 5 points)